JulioUri/CFD_Numerics-for-the-Maxey-Riley-Equation/README.md

 Additional libraries like [progressbar2](https://pypi.org/project/progressbar2/) may also require installation.

+> :mega: Note that the file `00_2mm_Faraday_50Hz_40ms_1_6g.mat` that contains the data with the experimental field is not provided, since we do not hold ownership on it.
+Please contact [Prof. Dr. Alexandra VON KAMEKE](https://www.haw-hamburg.de/hochschule/beschaeftigte/detail/person/person/show/alexandra-von-kameke/) if interested in using it.

 ## Script naming convenction

 Each .py file is made up of a code with the following structure *z99_AAAAAA_BBBBB.py*.
 Prefix *z99* is linked to the code *AAAAAA*, but enables an appropiate sorting within the folder different from Alphabetical sorting.
 Code *AAAAAA* summarizes what the code does: